 Scoop about a quarter of the marshmallow batter into the bowl with the caramel.
 Working quickly, whisk until well blended.
 Scrape the mixture back into the remaining marshmallow batter.
 Use a large spatula in a figure-eight motion to fold and swirl the two mixtures.

-Pour the batter into prepared pan.
+Pour the batter into the prepared pan.
 Spread evenly and smooth the top.

 Generously sift the coating over the top of the marshmallows.
 Leave the marshmallows in a cool, dry place for 8 hours.

 Use a knife to loosen the marshmallows from the edges of the pan.
-If using a collapsible pan, fold down the sides of the pan.
-If using a standard pan, flip the pan onto a surface coated with the prepared coating.
-Cut into pieces.
+Flip the pan onto a surface coated with the prepared coating.
+Cut the marshmallows into pieces.
 Dip the edges in the coating and pat off the excess.

 After a couple of days, you may need to coat the marshmallows again.